beam-community/elixir-companies/README.md

 * [Seneca Systems](http://seneca.systems/) ([GitHub](https://github.com/SenecaSystems)) - Powerful software for democracy's toughest problems.

 #### Healthcare
+* [Pet Partners](http://petpartnersusa.com) ([GitHub](https://github.com/petpartnersllc)) - Own and operate a number of veterinary hospitals across the United States.
+Using Elixir for all new development.
 * [WellMatch](https://wellmatchhealth.com) - Price transparency and a better way to shop for healthcare.

 #### Insurance